James3ric/Gsk-Task-2023/README.md

 # Gsk-Task-2023
-A virtual internship simulation of task done in GSk hosted by Dig Data
+A virtual internship simulation of tasks done in GSk hosted by Dig Data